Looking for the best tankless water heater? You’ve come to the right place.

 In other words, when you turn on your hot water tap, the incoming water circulates through the activated exchanger, which heats the cold water to your preset temperature.

-When tankless water heaters were first introduced to the market, they had several issues such as short bursts of cold water (also known as : cold water sandwich), and other flaws.
+When these heaters were first introduced to the market, they had several issues such as short bursts of cold water (also known as : cold water sandwich), and other flaws.
 Luckily, when they have flourished in the community and became popular, almost all of their associated problems have been overcome and fixed.
-Nowadays, don’t let anyone tell you that tankless water heaters are a sub par choice.
+Nowadays, don’t let anyone tell you that water heaters are a sub par choice.

 8 Best Tankless Water Heaters 2018

 If I had to nitpick the Rinnai RL94iN, it would just be the price – something this good is naturally expensive.
-If you want to go balls-to-the-wall and actually purchase one of these tankless water heater units, you’ll be looking at a $800-$1400 price tag depending which model you choose.
+If you want to go balls-to-the-wall and actually purchase one of these units, you’ll be looking at a $800-$1400 price tag depending which model you choose.
 That hefty price tag can be difficult to swallow.
 However, we do think you get a lot of bang for your buck with this water heater.

 Rinnai RL94iN Specifications